syntasso/instruqt-kubecon/10-delete-a-website-deployment/assignment.md

 💪🏿 Seeing your deletes in action
 ==============

-You can now exercise your operator in any way you would like, but in particular you should try and create and delete website resources to see the operator clean up after itself with your new code.
+Now exercise your operator in any way you would like, but in particular you should try and create and delete website resources to see the operator clean up after itself with your new code.

 📕 Summary